 In March 2019, we entered into a research collaboration and option agreement with CSL Behring (CSL) for the development of product candidates derived from up to four tRNA synthetases from our preclinical pipeline (CSL Agreement).
 Under the terms of the CSL Agreement, CSL will fund all research and development activities related to the development of the applicable product candidates for the duration of the collaboration.
 CSL reimburses us for all research and development activities.
 The research and development activities will be performed in six phases by both parties.
 The first phase totaling \$0.6 million was funded in May 2019 and future phases will be funded on a quarterly basis.

-In June 2020, the CSL Agreement was amended to extend the work on the first phase of the research program through September 30, 2020.
-As a result of the extension, CSL is obligated to provide \$0.2 million of additional funding for research and development activities.
-In June 2020, we recorded a receivable and related contract liability related to the amendment.
-As of June 30, 2020, \$0.2 million receivable is included in other receivables.
+In June 2020, the CSL Agreement was amended to extend the work on the first phase of the research program through September 30, 2020 and provided \$0.2 million of additional funding for research and development activities.